www.odeharper.com

 Aldous Huxley

-Sandy completed two Harp Therapy and Guided Imagery certificate programs through Arpamagica, Centro di Ricerca Musicoterapica, (Milan, Italy) in 2021 and 2022.
+In 2021 and 2022, Sandy enjoyed two Harp Therapy and Guided Imagery certificate programs through Arpamagica, Centro di Ricerca Musicoterapica, (Milan, Italy).

 "Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything."
 Plato